waynodiablo/Oystercard/level_up/meta_programming.md

 self.class.send(:define_method, :does_it_return_true?){true}
 ```

-Ok so we've got our class defining it's own methods with whatever name we git it and we've told it what to return.
+Ok so we've got our class defining it's own methods with whatever name we give it and we've told it what to return.
 This is great but we can use something else to give this power a little more kick.

 ## Method missing